2022: Gitlin on Divorce – Relocation Cases by District.

 (10) minimization of the impairment to a parent-child relationship caused by a parent’s relocation.

-After the spreadsheet, we review all of the post-Eckert case law by district and time frame as to the numbers.
-We see that our numbers of published decisions ultimately in favor of relocation and against relocation—all broken down by District!
+After the spreadsheet, we review all of the post-Eckert caselaw by district and timeframe as to the numbers.
+We analyze the published decisions that are ultimately in favor of relocation and those against relocation—all broken down by 1) District, and 2) timeframe, and 3) the key factors applicable to each case.